Aakriti582/Ka-Chau/README.md

 Aakriti Limbu — BSc IT, LBEF Campus / Asia Pacific University.

-Built in eleven days as a personal project.
+Built as a personal project.
 The build was documented daily; those logs are in `docs/` if you're curious how it went, including the parts that went badly.